BOBWEGNER Autobiography Link here (1921-2005)

 Cal 25 Sailboat

-Bob's first sailboat (Cal 2) which he soon sold and upgraded to a Cal 27.
+Bob's first sailboat (a Cal 25) which he sold a couple years later upgrading to a Cal 27.
 Mark, Carol, Bob and Jane Wegner on-board.
+I have fond memories of our numerous sailing trips to Avelon Harbor on Catalina Island, CA.

 Iron Range AFB, Austrailia - B-24